What is a Clinical Psychologist?

-Occupation Description Diagnose or evaluate mental and emotional disorders of individuals through observation, interview, and psychological tests, and formulate and administer programs of treatment.
+Clinical Psychologist Definition Diagnose or evaluate mental and emotional disorders of individuals through observation, interview, and psychological tests, and formulate and administer programs of treatment.

-Life As a Clinical Psychologist
+Daily Life Of a Clinical Psychologist

 - Develop and implement individual treatment plans, specifying type, frequency, intensity, and duration of therapy.